Recursive Entropic Variational Inference for Nonlinear State-Space Models: Entropic Proximal Variational Optimization

 \section{Entropic Proximal Variational Optimization}

-Before introducing our approach to variational smoothing in state-space models, we briefly review the principles of entropic proximal variational optimization in a simpler, static setting.
+Before introducing the proposed approach to variational smoothing in state-space models, we briefly review the principles of entropic proximal variational optimization in a simpler, static setting.
 Consider a hidden variable $x \in \mathbb{R}^{d}$, observed data $y \in \mathbb{R}^{m}$, a likelihood $p(y \given x)$, and a prior $p(x)$.
-The goal is to approximate the posterior $p(x \given y)$ by a distribution $q(x)$ that minimizes the Kullback--Leibler (KL) divergence:
+The goal is to approximate the posterior $p(x \given y)$ by a distribution $q$, belonging to a variational family of probability distributions $\mathcal{Q}$, that minimizes the Kullback--Leibler (KL) divergence: